Pawsey-Internships/pawsey-interns-resources/README.md

 In-depth [documentation](https://support.pawsey.org.au/documentation/download/attachments/2162899/Overview%20of%20Containers%20in%20HPC.pdf?api=v2) providing an overview of Containers in HPC at Pawsey might be useful for further reading in addition to the tutorial.

+<a name="additional-python-packages-container"></a>
+#### Installing additional python packages in a container

+See how to install additional python packages as needed in a container [Video Demo](https://youtu.be/EDnngLOgDvY).

 <a name="using-python-virtual-environment-on-a-pawsey-system"></a>
 ### Using Python Virtual Environment on a Pawsey system  :snake::leaves:
 As an alternative to using containers when wanting to install various python libraries that are not available under modules, a Python Virtual Environment can be used.
 The set up and usage of a Python Virtual Environment is explained in this [tutorial](https://youtu.be/e4fBZIfndHc).